Entrepreneurship in the Arts, a model from the Uganda Children’s Library

 “It is big.
 Technology is taking over.
 We hope to have a mobile library app where the children can select from our titles what they would like to read using the app.
 We hope to have over 100,000 children’s books stocked according to the different age groups.
 We hope to have finished our home on Mityana Road and reach out to as many families as possible and encourage parents to start mini libraries in their homes, so that children grow up around books.
 A child which grows up around books would want to touch them, open them and read them.”

 I like the way you blended entrepreneurship with literature/Arts.
-I hope other artists out there do the same and what’s your view on literature in the arts space in Uganda?
+How can other artists out there do the same and what’s your view on literature in the arts space in Uganda?

 “I like the space literature occupies in Uganda today.
 By literature I mean books, plays, films, poetry.
 Literature is about life and the place of literature in society is in the front seat, not the back seat.
 The fact that the literature calendar in Uganda is busy all year.” round is testimony that it is trying to take its rightful place in this country as a social commentary.
 We have poetry performances, literature awards and prizes, we have the International Writers Conference, and many others.
 I am proud to note that I even have friends who live off literature which was not the case before.”